nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/TOPST/TOPST_FAQ.md

 **Is it possible to submit more than one proposal?**

-A: Each proposal is limited to a single topic, but any organization or PI may submit multiple proposals.
+Each proposal is limited to a single topic, but any organization or PI may submit multiple proposals.

 **If an organization submits more than one proposal, does it need to be for different elements of the call?
 Or can we have more than one proposal for the same element (for example, more than one proposal for ScienceCore, Summer Schools, or Virtual Cohorts)?**